Gynecology & Annual Exams

 10 Things To Discuss With Your Gynecologist

-As an advocate of women’s health, Dr. Peahen Gandhi, a board certified OB-GYN with Cherokee Women’s Health Specialists, recommends her patients to discuss any “out of the ordinary” changes in their health with their doctor.
+As an advocate of women’s health, Dr. Peahen Gandhi, who’s a board-certified OB/GYN with Cherokee Women’s Health Specialists, recommends her patients to discuss any out of the ordinary changes in their health with their doctor.

 Heavy bleeding has many causes, among which include hormonal imbalance, the onset of menopause, uterine fibroid tumors, cervical or endometrial polyps or cancer, pelvic inflammatory disease (PID), lupus, intrauterine devices (IUDs) and bleeding disorders.Letting your doctor know about the history and symptoms of your excessive bleeding will allow her to perform the appropriate tests and prescribe the proper treatment for you.